lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 ## Overview
-* The whitepaper linked in resources detials the usage of Power BI Premium (P or EM Skus)for embedding for internal users.
+* The whitepaper linked in this resource details the usage of Power BI Premium (P or EM Skus)for embedding for internal users.
 *	Users use Power BI Desktop to author queries, datasets and reports, row-level security is set up in the same way as contents published in Power BI Service
 * Power BI Rest API is used for embedding dashboards and reports
 * Datasets, dashboards and reports should be published to a specific Power BI workspace which has been designated for the embedded analytics project.